Prerequisites: Satisfactory score on a music skills placement test and teacher permission

 Required Tools: Instrumentalists must have their own instrument at home with the exception of percussionists, who should have the core instruments (snare and bells) at home but can use the school's percussion inventory to diversify their recital program.

-Additional Fees: Though not a school fee, private music lessons on a student's primary instrument or voice must be taken through the senior year PRESENTING recital.
+Additional Fees: Though not a school fee, private music lessons on a student's primary instrument or voice are HIGHLY encouraged to be taken through the senior year PRESENTING recital.
 IB assessment fees will be incurred in the second year of the course.

 This is the first year of a two-year course that examines music with regard to several distinct functions: music used for worship, sociocultural and/or national/political reasons; music used for dramatic impact to support movement/dance, theater, film, video games, and other media; music developed largely or completely through electronic/technological means; and music with a foremost purpose to be a listening experience.